PPF-Alpine/ER_paleoclimate_comparison/README.md

 Data products from our analysis are stored in the Data folder.
 This data is ours and needs to be credited when used for other research:

 - delta_t
-  	- ∆T values of each paleoclimate model at every proxy location
+  	- ∆T values of each paleoclimate simulation at every proxy location

 - delta_t_diff
-  	- calculated difference in ∆T values between paleoclimate models and proxy data
+  	- calculated difference in ∆T values between paleoclimate simulations and proxy data

 - zonal_tree_all
 	- treeline elevations obtained using the treeline_extraction script, with zonal statistics computed in ArcGIS Pro v3.1.0